jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-In our research studies, we can already predict if someone will drink tomorrow with relatively high accuracy based on personal sensing of their recent past experiences and behaviors.
+In our research studies, we can already predict if someone will drink **tomorrow** with relatively high accuracy based on personal sensing of their recent past experiences and behaviors.
+This is exciting.

 But these are **preliminary** research studies.
 And we started with participants from our local Madison community.
 And the samples were predominately white.
 Personal sensing algorithms trained on these participants would be unlikely to work well with black and brown patients or patients from rural communities.